MohammadSarfaraz/Online_appointment/README.md

 ## for more detail go to link below
 [RASA X](https://rasa.com/docs/rasa/user-guide/installation/)

+## details of this project

 Online appointment using [RASA X](https://rasa.com/docs/rasa/user-guide/installation/) to take an appointment with the consultant doctor and take feedback from there meeting.I am using  rasa as a platform to create dialogue management and spacy for training the module.This project help the people to fixed an appointment online using rasa

-## details of this project
-* I used front end as html and css to build website
+* I used front end as rasa x
-* For backend i used rasa
+* For backend i used rasa nlu and core

 Here are some example given below--